amjams/mixed_kmeans/README.txt

 Research fellow, Politecnico di Milano ahmadalsahaf@gmail.com

-Acknowledgements to Andrea Castelletti, Politecnico di Milano
+Acknowledgements to Andrea Cominola, Politecnico di Milano

 This software is under the GNU General Public License.
 Please read the text version of the license included with the package (gpl.txt).